ivan1993spb/snake-server/README.md

 ## Game rules

 * A player controls a snake.
-* The task of the game is to grow the biggest snake.
+* The task of the game is to grow the biggest snake and dominate.
-* In order to achieve the goal players may eat apples, watermelons, small snakes and remains of dead snakes of other players.
+* In order to achieve the goal players may eat apples, mouses, watermelons, small snakes and remains of dead snakes of other players.
 * If a snake hits a wall the snake dies and the player starts again with a new small snake.
 * A snake may eat another snake if it's length greater or equal to the square of length of the second one.